 Windows Server Active Directory can operate at different functional levels.
 These levels are distinguished by the version of the Windows Server operating system that is permitted on the domain controllers present in the domain.
-System Center 2012 – Operations Manager requires that the domain functional level be Windows 2000 native, Windows Server 2003 interim, Windows Server 2003, or Windows Server 2008.
-The domain functional level of Windows Server 2008 R2 is also supported (for the SP1 version of System Center 2012 – Operations Manager, Windows Server 2008 R2 SP1 and Windows Server 2012 are supported).
+System Center 2012 – Operations Manager Manager requires that the domain functional level be Windows 2000 native, Windows Server 2003 interim, Windows Server 2003, Windows Server 2008, or Windows Server 2008 R2.
+For the SP1 version of System Center 2012 – Operations Manager, Windows Server 2008 R2 SP1, Windows Server 2012 and Windows Server 2012 R2 are also supported.
 For System Center 2012 – Operations Manager to function properly, you must check the domain functional level and raise it to the appropriate version.
 To do this, see Raise the Domain Functional Level.

 The forest functional level is similar to the domain functional level in that it sets a minimum domain controller operating system level across the whole forest.
 After it is set, domain controllers with down-level operating systems from lower functional levels cannot be introduced into the forest.
 Operations Manager does not have a forest functional level requirement; however, if the forest functional level is left at the default Windows 2000 level, there may be domains in your forest that won't meet the minimum domain functional level requirement.